OPEnSLab-OSU/Loom/LOOM_library/ReadMe.md

 ### Minimal Working Example

 This example is fully functional.
-It assumes that WiFi has been specified as a wireless communication platform in the config.h file
+It assumes that WiFi has been specified as a wireless communication platform in the config.h file.

 ```cpp
 #include "config.h"